-You are a Packing Pro Now11/20/2017 Packing for Your Move in Oklahoma City ---Now You are the Expert Now that you have used a gigantic mound of boxes and tape, your garage looks like a warehouse, and you're dining on paper plates with forks leftover from your last fast food meal, the uncomplicated part is over.
-Now that you're in the home stretch, a day or two prior to moving day, it's time to deconstruct.
+You are a Packing Pro Now11/20/2017 Packing for Your Move in Oklahoma City ---Now You are the Expert Now that you have used a gigantic mound of boxes and tape, your garage looks like a warehouse, and you are eating off of with forks you took from the fast food joint, the uncomplicated part is over.
+Now that you're in the home stretch, a day or two prior to the move itself, it's time to deconstruct.
 You'll most likely need to have a ladder for the next to-do items, along with the tools outlined in our last post.
-If you have had big window coverings you will probably need some wood filler, too.
+If you have had big window treatments you might need some wood filler, also.
 If you're doing a do-it-yourself move, you will need moving blankets, baggies or small containers, and plastic wrap on a large spool for furniture, mirrors, art and lighting.
 Be Flexible and Plan Ahead Packing for a move takes a lot of time and dedication, and you should plan for that if you are going to do it yourself.
 A large dry-erase calendar should help you stay on point, and you can edit it as changes occur.
 There are three stages of a move--purging, packing, and the move itself--and keeping on top of steps 1 and 2 should make step 3 a lot less nerve-reacking.
-One of the larger errors you can make as a pack-it-yourselfer is overloading boxes.
-Books are the worst culprit; they're normally not large but they're heavy.
+One of the larger errors you can make as a pack-it-yourselfer is to overweight boxes.
+Books are the worst culprit; they are normally not large but they're heavy.
 Four or five hardbacks is enough for a small box, so fill in the rest of the box with lighter weight accessories--coasters, photos, magazines--that will go back in the same room or part of the house with the books themselves.
 The Day Prior to the Big Move in Oklahoma City Considering the big day is tomorrow, it is time to get going on the pantry and the fridge.
 Unless you are moving locally, your best bet is to take all the unwrapped non-perishables to a food pantry, and toss the rest.
 For a short trip, you can put perishables in coolers containing dry ice, but food is a lot like your other stuff--is unpacking those half-empty jelly jars worth your time?
 Movers usually want the art and mirrors protected in bubble wrap or crated before they load them.
-If not, you still need to protect each piece (flannel sheets, beach towels, etc. work great between pieces) and move them in your car instead of the moving truck.
+If not, you still need to protect each piece (flannel sheets, beach towels, etc. work great between pieces) and move them in your car instead of the moving van.
 You can secure lighting with a seatbelt if you're moving yourself.
 If you put any of your furniture together, now's when you need to disassemble it.
 Most furniture can be deconstructed with a slot or Phillips head screwdriver and a small hammer.
 Keep the bolts, screws, and other hardware in a baggie or container and label it, and secure it to the inside of a bed rail or a drawer so you can put it all back together again without having to pay a visit to the hardware store around the corner.
 It's a good idea to take photos of the hardware just in case something gets lost--and it will.
 Pack your cleaning supplies and plan to take them to the new residence in your vehicle--the chemicals can't go on the truck.
 Cover furniture with the moving blankets and secure the blankets with the shrink wrap.
 The wrap won't mar finishes and keeps drawers in place when chests are moving around.
-Moving Day in Oklahoma City If you've spent the final night in your home, you were smart enough to sleep on mattresses on the floor, because your beds have been disassembled.
+Moving Day in Oklahoma City If you have spent the final night in your home, you were smart enough to sleep on mattresses on the floor, because your beds have been disassembled.
 You have also packed a small suitcase with necessities for the day since all your clothes packed.
-Toss your linens and towels in a big box or bag, and off you go.
+Place your linens and towels in a big box or bag, and off you go.
 Movers schedule their days in blocks, so a bigger move could take multiple days.
 They will likely be at your house first thing and ready to get started—their time starts when they get there, not after you've had your coffee.
-It's going to be a long day, so respect their time and expertise by being ready for them.
-Follow these tips for proper packing and you'll be very pleased with your new home—expecially when you can find the coffee pot.
+It is going to be a long day, so respect their time and expertise by being ready for them.
+Follow these tips for proper packing and you'll be very pleased with your new home—particularly when you can find the coffee pot.